clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       .. note::

-         You may get a message that the emulator may not have search permissions for the path you entered for the ISO image and it will want to correct that.
+         A message may be displayed that says the emulator does not have search permissions for the ISO image path.
 Select :guilabel:`Yes` to proceed to the next step.

 #.
-In step 3 of the `New VM` wizard you set the memory and CPUs to allocate
+Step 3 of the `New VM` wizard allocates the memory and CPUs for
-   for your new VM.
-Depending on the resources available to you on your host system, select what is appropriate.
-In this example I set `Memory` to 2048GB and `CPUs` to 1.
-Once complete, select the :guilabel:`Forward` as shown in figure 8, to go to the next step.
+   the new VM.
+Choose settings that are valid for the resources on your host system.
+This example sets `Memory` to 2048GB and `CPUs` to 1.
+Once complete, select the :guilabel:`Forward` button as shown in Figure 8.

    .. figure:: figures/virtmgr/virt-manager-08.png
       :scale: 100%